When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

 Practice this trick by taking one foot off at a time.
-Once you’ve mastered removing one foot, try the other foot, then try both at once.
+Once you master the single-foot motion, try removing both feet simultaneously.

 5. Can Plant

-You may eventually take the can plant trick to the skatepark to try on ramps.
-But in the meantime, you can try it on flat ground.
+You can eventually take the can plant to the skatepark on ramps, but it works great on flat ground too.

-Now do a bunny hop, and while you’re in the air, put your dominant foot forward and plant it on the ground to land the trick.
-When you land the trick, your scooter should be in the air behind you with the non-dominant foot still on the deck.
+When you land the trick, the scooter should be in the air behind you, with your non-dominant foot still on the deck.

 Difficulty: 3/5